MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-tips.md

 ---
 title: Tips for using the Azure CLI | Microsoft Docs
-description: Learn tips for using Azure CLI successfully, such as output formats, passing parameter values, and quoting rules for different shells. ms.date: 06/21/2024 ms.topic: concept-article ms.custom: devx-track-azurecli, seo-azure-cli, linux-related-content
+description: Learn tips for using Azure CLI successfully, such as output formats, passing parameter values, and quoting rules for different shells. ms.date: 06/26/2024 ms.topic: concept-article ms.custom: devx-track-azurecli
-#customer intent: As a new user of the Azure CLI, I would like some getting-started tips so I can avoid potential mistakes.
+#customer intent: As a new user of the Azure CLI, I would like getting-started tips so I can avoid potential mistakes.
 ---

 # Tips for using the Azure CLI successfully